vishwac09/web-a11y-guidelines/README.md

 ## Important aspects of "Accessibility"

 1. <ins>**Keyboard Navigation**</ins> – Users must be able to navigate the website by using a keyboard, helpful for those users who have difficulty in using the mouse.
-Toget more understanding of this point check out the examples below.
+To get more understanding of this point check out the examples below.
     - Site is fully traversible using a key board.
-[Source Code](./keyboard-navigation/correct)
+See if you can use the site just by pressing the TAB key.
+[View](./keyboard-accessibility/correct)
     - Site is not traversible using a key board.
-[Source Code](./keyboard-navigation/incorrect)
+In this example user is not able to interact with all the visible elements on the page.
+[View](./keyboard-accessibility/incorrect)

 2. <ins>**Using correct HTML elements**</ins> – When developing the application always use correct HTML elements to serve the purpose. e.g.
     - Showing links – instead of having a &lt;p&gt; element with an `onClick(() => void)` handler make use of anchor element.